unoplatform/uno.extensions/doc/Reactive/Reactive.md

 }
 ```

 But in both cases, if there is any exception the stream will be broken.
-This means that for instance in example above, if we cannot compute the shipping cost for a given country for any reason (network issue, invalid country, …) the stream of data will be terminated, and selecting another country won’t have any effect.
+This means that for instance in example above, if it is not possible to compute the shipping cost for a given country for any reason (network issue, invalid country, …) the stream of data will be terminated, and selecting another country won’t have any effect.

 Also, when a dependency is being updated and we may need to do some asynchronously work, like update a projection.
 In our example, we asynchronously get the updated shipping cost when country is changed.
 From a UI perspective, it would be great to have a visual indication that the shipping cost is being re-computed for the newly chosen country.

-Neither `IObservable<T>` nor `IAsyncEnumerable<T>` have such metadata mechanism for produced values, that the purpose if `IFeed<T>`.
+Neither `IObservable<T>` nor `IAsyncEnumerable<T>` have such metadata mechanism for produced values, that is the purpose of `IFeed<T>`.

-With the data, currently `IFeed<T>` does supports 2 mains metadata (named “axis”):
+With data, `IFeed<T>` currently does supports 2 main metadata (named “axis”):
 •	Error: If there is any exception linked to the current data
 •	Progress: We indicates that the current data is transient or final.
 But we do also have a metadata about the data itself: